 Naïve?
 Sure, yes.

-Many people fear they may “turn into a different person if my mind is not under my control” and are afraid to take psychiatric medicines.
-So, I wrote a series of short blog posts about taking psychiatric medicines and sometimes referred patients to them.
+As many people are afraid to take psychiatric medicines, I wrote a series of short blog posts about psychiatric medicines and sometimes referred patients to them.

-Besides, I think news reports are often some sort of a red herring, the real news being closer to what you read between the lines.
-After all, news channels and newspapers are owned and controlled by vested interests.
-Things sometimes don’t add up, and you know you are being had.
-There are so many things you read and hear that float around like space junk in your head, but can’t be neutralised because of missing bits of information.
-Random example: Colombia – Juan Manuel Santos – Nobel peace prize – FARC – José Luis Mendieta – forgiveness/punishment … After some time you just let them go.
+Though I’m aware of things happening around the world, I’m hesitant to comment on them here.
+I think news reports are often some sort of a red herring, the real news being closer to what one reads between the lines.
+Things sometimes don’t add up.
+There are so many things I read and hear, that float around like space junk in my head, but can’t be neutralised because of missing bits of information.
+Random example: Colombia – Juan Manuel Santos – Nobel peace prize – FARC – José Luis Mendieta – forgiveness/punishment … After some time I just let them go.

 Of late, I’ve been in a nostalgic mood.
 Things are too quiet around the house with the kids having flown the nest.
 That’s why I’ve been writing almost exclusively about the time I lived on different ships over a six-year period.
 Those days now seem like a wonderful lifetime lived centuries ago.
 I’ve been sharing the links to these posts with everyone: cousins, my high school whatsapp group, and friends made over the years in different places.